sjubusel/jwd/README.md

-# Java Web Development training
+# Java Web Development Training
 This repository is used in order to hand in assignments while passing an aforementioned training.